fbpx

 Bridie Lynch

-Bridie first represented Ireland at the 1983 European Athletics Championships in Varna, Bulgaria where she won discus bronze at the age of 17.
-She went on to represent Ireland in four subsequent Paralympic Games (New York in 1984, Barcelona in 1992, Atlanta in 1996 and Sydney in 2000), winning gold in the discus at Barcelona.
-Bridie has also won Paralympic silver and bronze at shot putt and pentathlon.
+Bridie first represented Ireland at the 1983 European Athletics Championships in Varna, Bulgaria, where she won a bronze medal in discus at just 17 years old.
+She went on to represent Ireland in four subsequent Paralympic Games—New York 1984, Barcelona 1992, Atlanta 1996, and Sydney 2000—highlighted by a gold medal victory in discus at the Barcelona Games.
+In addition to her gold, Bridie also earned Paralympic silver and bronze medals in shot put and pentathlon, showcasing her versatility and exceptional talent across multiple disciplines.

 Oliver Murphy